NicMilli/Aview1/README.md

 The result of these decisions to prioritise a lightweight app is a Lighthouse performance score of 100 and a smooth user experience.

 I decided to have an interactive landing page where users can choose to see cat or dog facts.
 They can also translate the welcome message to their chosen language to appeal to a larger audience.
 Choosing a 'preference' then loads a fact about the chosen animal and translates it it the chosen language.
 Changing the language loads a new translation, clicking 'new fact' button loads a new facts and selecting a different 'preference' will load a new fact about the new animal.
+Since the API response time can be variable I added an intermediate state of 'Loading' and 'Translating' to show the user that their action has been received.

+Thank you for your time and I hope you enjoy my application.